hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 }
 ```

-You can see that by creating our resources, we've also gathered
+You can see that by creating our resource, we've also gathered a lot of
-a lot of information about them.
-These values can actually be referenced
+information about it.
+These values can be referenced to configure other
-to configure other resources or outputs, which will be covered later in
+resources or outputs, which will be covered later in this guide.
-this guide.

 ## Changing Infrastructure

-In the previous step, you created your first infrastructure with
+In the previous page, you created your first infrastructure with Terraform: a
-Terraform: a VPC network.
-In this page, we're going to
+VPC network.
+In this page, we're going to modify your configuration, and see how
-modify your configuration, and see how Terraform handles change.
+Terraform handles change.

-Infrastructure is continuously evolving, and Terraform was built
+Infrastructure is continuously evolving, and Terraform was built to help manage
-to help manage and enact that change.
-As you change Terraform
-configurations, Terraform builds an execution plan that only
+and enact that change.
+As you change Terraform configurations, Terraform builds
-modifies what is necessary to reach your desired state.
+an execution plan that only modifies what is necessary to reach your desired
+state.

-By using Terraform to change infrastructure, you can version
+By using Terraform to change infrastructure, you can version control not only
-control not only your configurations but also your state so you
+your configurations but also your state so you can see how the infrastructure
-can see how the infrastructure evolved over time.
+evolves over time.

 ### Adding Resources

 We can add resources to our configuration.
-You can configure a compute instance by adding the following to `main.tf`:
+We'll create a compute instance by
+adding the following to `main.tf`:

 ```hcl
 resource "google_compute_instance" "vm_instance" {